 Museum People is a NEMA-produced (New England Museum Association) podcast that celebrates individuals connected with the museum field by highlighting their work, passions, opinions, and personalities.
 In each episode, you’ll hear stories and viewpoints from a variety of museum people, from unsung workers to executive directors, volunteers to trustees, as they help change the world one visitor at a time.

 Queering the Museum is an ongoing coordinated intervention into representations of LGBT/Q* people in museums.
-Our goal is for QTM to facilitate critical dialogues between community members and museum practitioners, addressing the role that museums play in forming social norms around gender and sexuality.
-We focus on museums due to their ability to shape and define the communities in which we live.
+Their goal is for QTM to facilitate critical dialogues between community members and museum practitioners, addressing the role that museums play in forming social norms around gender and sexuality.
+They focus on museums due to their ability to shape and define the communities in which we live.
 QTM believes that museums have a responsibility to account for the role played in constructing normalized ideas of race, gender, and sexuality.

 The following are podcasts discussing various topics in history and about public history: